tensorflow/tfx/tfx/examples/bigquery_ml/testdata/README.md

-1. To generate a new set of test data set the number of rows / samples returned from BigQuery by modifying the Query in bigquery_ml/taxi_pipeline_kubeflow_gcp_bqml.py to limit the output to 1000. sampel query is as follows.
+1. To generate a new set of test data set the number of rows / samples returned from BigQuery by modifying the Query in bigquery_ml/taxi_pipeline_kubeflow_gcp_bqml.py to limit the output to 1000. sample query is as follows.

 ```sql
  SELECT